 Near-acini deposition.

-Bauer et al. (2020) partitioned the lung of each mouse into near-acini structures of ~3 mm3 resulting in ~350 compartments.
+Bauer et al. (2020) partitioned the lung of each mouse into near-acini structures of ~3 mm3 resulting in ~350 compartments/lung.
 For each mouse, we ranked these compartments based on the density of deposited particles.
 Deposition densities (expressed in arbitrary units) ranged from 0 to 4.75, with 99.8% of the compartment having a deposition density ≤4.
 A forty-bin frequency distribution of near-acini particle deposition was then constructed.
-Any compartment with a deposition greater than four was considered as outliers and grouped together at the left tail of the distribution as four.
+Any compartment with a deposition greater than four was considered an outlier and grouped together at the tail end of the distribution.
 The standard deviation (SD) and third moment about the mean (skewness, Sk) of the distributions were then calculated:

 SD=i=1nxi-X2 n (2)